iAmMe27/Tahrovin/README.md

   * RAM: 16GB of DDR4
   * GPU: GTX 1080 *or the AMD equivalent with at least 6GB of VRAM*

-You will need at least `XYZ GB` of disk space on an SSD.
+You will need at least `101GB` of disk space on an SSD for the installation.
+For the downloads, you will need an extra `40GB`.
 It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.

 ### Accounts
 In terms of accounts you will need: